kriszyp/lmdb-js/README.md

 * `path` - This is the file path to the database environment file you will use.
 * `maxDbs` - The maximum number of databases to be able to open ([there is some extra overhead if this is set very high](http://www.lmdb.tech/doc/group__mdb.html#gaa2fc2f1f37cb1115e733b62cab2fcdbc)).
 * `maxReaders` - The maximum number of concurrent read transactions (readers) to be able to open ([more information](http://www.lmdb.tech/doc/group__mdb.html#gae687966c24b790630be2a41573fe40e2)).
+* `overlappingSync` - This enables committing transactions where LMDB waits for a transaction to be fully flushed to disk _after_ the transaction has been committed.
+This option is discussed in more detail below.
+* `encryptionKey` - This enables encryption, and the provided value is the key that is used for encryption.
+This may be a buffer or string, but must be 32 bytes/characters long.
+This uses the Chacha8 cipher for fast and secure on-disk encryption of data.
 * `commitDelay` - This is the amount of time to wait (in milliseconds) for batching write operations before committing the writes (in a transaction).
 This defaults to 0.
 A delay of 0 means more immediate commits with less latency (uses `setImmediate`), but a longer delay (which uses `setTimeout`) can be more efficient at collecting more writes into a single transaction and reducing I/O load.
 Note that NodeJS timers only have an effective resolution of about 10ms, so a `commitDelay` of 1ms will generally wait about 10ms.

 #### LMDB Flags